 John’s ongoing community-based efforts as an award-winning activist and advocate include serving as a 20+ year advocate for fitness and healthy lifestyle choices and the Arts through his work on the Board of Directors for Citizens Against Physical, Sexual & Emotional Abuse, co-directing the award-winning TEAM STRAUB (an adjunct fundraising arm of Straub Brewery, Inc.), his work with the American Cancer Society (John was named Best New Volunteer in 2006 for his efforts on behalf of Relay for Life and his team, TEAM STRAUB, was honored with the Mission Possible Award), working as an American Red Cross-certified swimming instructor for more than twenty years, volunteering at the Elk County Humane Society, and moderating the Blood, Guts, & Glory Lecture Series on the media, pop culture, politics, and other topics.
 Recently, John was honored with the Elk County Council on the Arts 2013 “Heart in the Arts” award for his support of the Arts.

-For more than twenty years, John has honed his talents as a visual artist, working in a variety of different mediums from wood and acrylics to marker, paper, photography, and video.
+For more than twenty years, John has honed his talents as a visual artist, working in a variety of different mediums from wood, canvas, and acrylics to marker, paper, photography, and video.
 To date, John has utilized most of his work as donations for various charity functions.
 The first piece of John’s artwork to ever be sold was auctioned-off following 9/11 at a 2001 event in TriBeCa to benefit The Twin Towers Orphan Fund.
 Since then, his pieces have helped raise money for a variety of causes.
+John is currently at work on a series of paintings and mixed-media pieces titled The Book of Compassion.

 John graduated Summa Cum Laude from Marymount University with a B.A. in Communications & Public Relations and a minor in Studio Arts, earned his dual Secondary Education Certifications in English and Speech Communications at the University of Pittsburgh at Bradford, and completed his Master’s Degree in Education at Harvard University.